-Yes we do.
+Yes.
 You can call the police department at 515-597-2002 and speak with an officer to set up a time to do the fingerprinting.
 This may be done anytime during the day or night whichever more convenient for you.
 You will need to bring the fingerprint cards to be used.
 We do charge $5.00 per fingerprint card.

 Does the Huxley Police Department fingerprint children?

-Yes we do.
+Yes.
 The department has fingerprinted kids that are involved with different groups.
 We have gone to daycare centers and preschools and to fingerprint kids.
 Last year the Police Department got together with Ballard High School and an advisee group and they fingerprinted the entire Ballard Kindergarten class.
 We are going to try and make this a yearly event.
 If you feel an immediate need to fingerprint your child, please call the department to set up a time.